Sammamish High School: Activities

 Sammamish High School is home to a variety of extracurricular activities.
 Associated Student Body and administrators coordinate these throughout the schoolyear.
 Academically, the school houses chapters of the National Honor Society, National Arts Honor Society, Tri-M (Music Honor Society), Mu Alpha Theta (National Math Honor Society), and as of the 2006–07 school year, a successful and competitive Policy/Lincoln Douglas Debate team, which has competed at the semi-final level of the Auburn Regional Forensics Invitational.

 An active Multicultural Club conducts events to demonstrate the diversity of the student body and coordinates the annual "Taste of Sammamish" culinary festival.
 Also, the Arts Magnet Program creates opportunities for students to participate in actual production.
+In addition, its Art Club has earned it the reputation as the art school of the Bellevue school district through the dismemberment of a bee.
 Other clubs include the Black Student Union and the LGBTQ club.
 Sammamish is home to Thespian Troupe 2241.
 The school's theater opened early in 2005 and cost the district $4.5 million.
 It is now home to at least two student productions each year.
 The theater contains professional equipment and is sometimes available to outside groups for rent, making it the third professional-quality theater in King County, Washington.

 Sammamish Graphic Arts students often participate in state and regional graphics competitions.
 The school offers a fully functional hot glass studio and extensive programs centered on Health care.
 The jazz choir has won numerous awards, and along with jazz band competes in the Lionel Hampton Jazz Festival each year.
 Jazz choir was recently featured in Bellevue Community College's Vocal Jazz Invitational with its award-winning vocal jazz ensemble Celebration!.
 In February 2007, Sammamish won 1st Runner-up in the most competitive Multi-Mic Division at Lionel Hampton Jazz Festival.
 Sammamish also houses a FIRST Robotics Competition team, and a FIRST Tech Challenge team, 2412(Robototes), and 16750(Technototes) respectively.
 In April 2022, Sammamish students won the 2022 WSU Business Plan Competition with their pillow company, Perfect Pillow.